fdeblasio/pokeemerald-expansion/README.md

     - Learns Fly by TM

 - Dragonite (not in main game):
-    - Learns Dragon Breath by level up
     - Learns Dual Wingbeat upon evolving
+    - Learns Dragon Breath and Dragon Claw by level up

 - Mew (postgame):
     - Learns Confusion by level up